+Sensor Subsystem

-- Sensor Subsystem - Altimeter: Will be used to measure altitude of the CanSat throughout the flight - Barometer/Thermometer: Will be used to provide pressure and temperature readings - Barometer shall be tested alongside a trusted pressure measurement device for comparison verification of accuracy - Thermometer shall be tested alongside a trusted temperature measurement device for comparison verification of accuracy - Luminosity sensor: Will be used to measure visible light and infrared light intensity - Luminosity sensor shall be tested by using it to measure a light source with known intensity - Voltage divider: Will be used to measure voltage throughout the flight - The voltage divider shall be tested by using it to measure a known voltage
+- Altimeter: Will be used to measure altitude of the CanSat throughout the flight - Altimeter will be tested at a system level when we do a wholly integrated test launch.
+We will need all systems ready for this test.
+We expect it to be accurate within 0.1% - Barometer/Thermometer: Will be used to provide pressure and temperature readings. - Barometer shall be tested alongside a trusted pressure measurement device for comparison verification of accuracy.
+We need our FSW functional for this test.
+We expect it to be accurate within 0.1% - Thermometer shall be tested alongside a trusted temperature measurement device for comparison verification of accuracy.
+We need our FSW functional for this test.
+We expect it to be accurate within 0.1% - Luminosity sensor: Will be used to measure visible light and infrared light intensity. - Luminosity sensor shall be tested by using it to measure a light source with known intensity.
+We need our FSW functional for this test.
+We expect it to be accurate within 0.1% - Voltage divider: Will be used to measure voltage throughout the flight - The voltage divider shall be tested by using it to measure a known voltage.
+We need our FSW functional for this test.
+We expect it to be accurate within 0.1%